 Please enter your username and password below.

-Canfei Nesharim is proud to launch our Year of Jewish Action on the Environment, in partnership with Jewcology!
+From Tu b'Shevat 5773 to 5773, Canfei Nesharim organized our Year of Jewish Action on the Environment, in partnership with Jewcology!

-We are focusing on saving energy and reducing food waste, with practical actions suggested by the Jewish mitzvah of bal tashchit.
-Actions will be released approximately every two weeks through Tu b'Shevat 5774.
+We focused on saving energy and reducing food waste, with practical actions suggested by the Jewish mitzvah of bal tashchit.
+Take action today and report your results on Jewcology!

 Explore all Actions